adbayb/sdk-usage/README.md

-# jsx-sonar
+# ESonar

-A code sonar to analyze and collect JSX syntax (with React, PReact, Solid, Vue, ... support)
+A code sonar to analyze ECMAScript modules usage with JSX and TypeScript support.